ietf-wg-asdf/SDF/sdf.md

 SDF definition files may contribute to a global namespace, and may reference elements from that global namespace.
-(An SDF definition file that does not set a defaultnamespace does not contribute to the global namespace.)
+(An SDF definition file that does not set a defaultnamespace does not contribute to a global namespace.)

 ## Structure